jimmysh2/Elevator_control_system/README.md

 3. Open hardware manager and program the device (make sure that the device is connected)
 4. Now the device should be ready! :)

+NOTE :
-NOTE : 1.
-For this project, the slide switches on the board have to be used like push buttons.
+1. For this project, the slide switches on the board have to be used like push buttons.
 2. If you have any problem in generating the bitstream then use the *.bit file included in the repo to program the device.
 3. For running simulation in vivado, make sure to change the value of 'mode' from '0'(default) to '1' inside the architecture of TOP_LEVEL_ENTITY.

-#Possible modifications:
+# Possible modifications:
 1. Allow to open the door while it is closing
 2. Can be optimised further by changing the priority of request handler from lift1 to the lift which is closest to the requesting floor.

 THANK YOU :)